makkenagithub/06-Kubernetes/README.md

 2. dynamic provisioning

 EBS static provisioning:
-1. we need creat e the volumes
+1. we need to create the volumes
 2. we need to install the drivers
 3. EKS nodes should have permissions to access EBS volumes.